-- Level 1 inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets. - Level 2 Fair vales of financial assets and liabilities in level 2 are based on inputs other than level 1.
+- Level 1 Inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets. - Level 2 Fair values of financial assets and liabilities in level 2 are based on inputs other than level 1.
 Inputs to the valuation methodology included quoted prices for identical assets or liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
-Level 2 valuations are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace. - Level 3 inputs to the valuation methodology are not based on observable market data.
+Level 2 valuations are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace. - Level 3 Inputs to the valuation methodology are not based on observable market data.

-• The Group's financial instruments consist of cash and cash equivalents, restricted cash, accounts receivable, accounts payable, amounts due to Nozala Investments and long-term debt.
-The fair value of cash and cash equivalents and restricted cash, accounts receivable and accounts payable approximate their carrying values due to the short term maturities of these items.
-The fair value of the Nozala Investments loan approximates its carrying value as the debt rate floats with prime.
-The fair value of the long-term debt approximates its carrying value as the interest rate is a market rate for similar instrument
+The Group's financial instruments consist of cash and cash equivalents, restricted cash, accounts receivable, accounts payable, amounts due to Nozala Investments and long-term debt.
+The fair value of cash and cash equivalents and restricted cash, accounts receivable and accounts payable approximate their carrying values due to the short-term maturities of these items.
+The fair value of the Nozala Investments loan approximates the carrying value as the interest rate floats with prime.
+The fair value of the long-term debt approximates the carrying value as the interest rate is a market rate for similar instruments.

-The Group's cash and cash equivalents have been assessed on the fair value hierarchy described above; cash and cash equivalents and restricted cash are classified as Level 1.
+The Group's cash and cash equivalents and restricted cash have been assessed on the fair value hierarchy described above and are classified as Level 1.